Answer Generation for Questions With Multiple Information Sources in E-Commerce: Related work

 \subsection{Relevancy prediction}

-Recent studies \cite{aqa, dedupe} employ ranking strategies to pick an answer from a set of candidate answers while incorporating review information.
-Yu et al. \cite{dedupe} proposed a model to retrieve the most similar question from a list of QA pairs and used the corresponding answer as the response.
-Cui et al. \cite{cui} built a chatbot called SuperAgent which utilizes all three sources of information and selects the best answer from them.
-In general, there has been a lot of work in ranking the candidates that are relevant to a question and picking the best answer as the final result.
-One of the recent works using transformer based models is done by Mittal et al. \cite{amaz} where questions answer pairs are retrieved based on their relevance to the question.
-We use a similar approach to relevancy prediction for selecting the top $k$ candidates and further add on a key component called ambiguity filtering given the inconsistency in answers from e-commerce user data.
-These are then used as context for our natural language generation model.
+Recent studies \cite{aqa, dedupe} employ ranking strategies to pick an answer from a set of candidate answers while incorporating review information. \citet[]{dedupe} proposed a model to retrieve the most similar question from a list of QA pairs and used the corresponding answer as the response. \citet[]{cui} built a chatbot called SuperAgent, which extracts the information from all three sources through different approaches and prioritizes the results using a meta engine. \citet[]{productQnA} utilize all three sources of information to rank the candidates and pick the best answer that passes the relevancy threshold. \citet[]{QAR-net} posed this task as a binary classification problem predicting whether or not a review sentence answers the question. \citet[]{amaz} use transformer based models to retrieve question and answer pairs based on their relevance to the question.
+We use a similar approach to select the top $k$ candidates and further add a key component called sentiment filtering given the inconsistency in answers from e-commerce user data.
+These are then used as context for our language generation model.